rpravisani/hello-world/README.md

 # hello-world
-A simple project to test Github
+A simple project to test Github.com